george-pov/YTSkedy/docs/api/persistence.md

 Entity fields, table keys, and formatting details are defined in code rather than duplicated in documentation.

-`AzureCalendarEventRepository.ListByMonthAsync` reads calendar event rows for a requested local calendar month and returns application read models ordered by the mapper.
+`AzureCalendarEventRepository.ListAsync` reads candidate calendar event rows and returns application read models.
+When a local-calendar-month criteria is supplied it scopes the read to that month; when none is supplied it reads all stored events.
+Sorting, paging, and the total count are applied by the application handler, so the returned candidate order is not significant.

 ## Time Zone Handling